VulcanMindForge/JetsProject/README.md

 ASCII alt codes are much harder on a mac

+It is easy to end up duplicating code, must be more mindful of that.

 # Lessons to research
 Menu/Switch class to use with future projects
 Sort interface or class to use with future projects

 # Link to initial UML Files
 [Class Diagrams UML](https://github.com/VulcanMindForge/JetsProject/tree/main/UML%20Diagrams)